microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-list-resources.md

 ---
 title: "List educationAssignmentResources"
-description: "Get all the resources associated with this assignment."
+description: "Get all the resources associated with this assignment."author: "mmast-msft"
 ---

 # List educationAssignmentResources